Help Us Welcome Refugees in Danbury/Bethel, Connecticut

 We are hoping that our friends, family, and supporters from around the country and the world might find it within their means to donate any amount to help us achieve our goal of raising at least $3,000 in order to have sufficient financial resources to welcome our refugee family in early 2016.
 Please note that, due to the fact our group does not currently have 501c3 non-profit corporation status, all donations made by persons online are NOT tax deductible at this time, and are instead considered personal gifts.

 Thank you for reading and for your consideration in supporting our campaign.

 Other Resources & Reading About The Refugee Crisis, and Our Group:

 More about the organization arranging our co-sponsorship efforts: Integrated Refugee & Immigrant Services (IRIS)

 Background on the process of becoming a refugee: The United Nations Refugee Agency (UNHCR)

 More information About The Refugee Process

-An article from Bethel Connecticut's Patch.com discussing Gov. Dannel Malloy's efforts to continue to welcome Syrian refugees in which DARA President and co-founder, James Naddeo, was quoted.
+An article from our local Patch.com discussing Gov. Dannel Malloy's efforts to continue to welcome Syrian refugees in which a group member, James Naddeo, was quoted.